wikipedia.org

 WO2009074349

-Inventor(s): PIETREK
+Inventor(s): PIETREK NIKOLAUS

 Abstract -- The invention

-relates to a muscle-powered ornithopter comprising a fuselage, a pair
+relates to a muscle-powered ornithopter comprising a fuselage,

-modifiable profile or aileron allowing the lift to be modified in a
+the fuselage, said modifiable profile or aileron allowing the

-predefined current, and an elevator unit in which the deflection of the
+unit in which the deflection of the elevator can be modified.

-elevator can be modified.
-The pair of flapping wings and the fuselage
+The pair of flapping wings and the fuselage are made of an

-are made of an elastic material, the elasticity of which allows the
+elastic material, the elasticity of which allows the pair of

-pair of flapping wings to be flapped.
+flapping wings to be flapped.
 The flapping wings are curved

 downward in a resting position.
-The elasticity is calculated such that
+The elasticity is calculated

-because of the pilot's weight.; The fuselage is designed to accommodate
+during a flight because of the pilot's weight.; The fuselage

-the pilot in a vertical position relative to a longitudinal axis of the
+relative to a longitudinal axis of the fuselage such that the

-fuselage such that the pilot can apply stress to and relieve stress
+pilot can apply stress to and relieve stress from the aircraft

-The ornithopter further comprises mechanisms which allow the modifiable
+ornithopter further comprises mechanisms which allow the

-external wing sections and the modifiable deflection of the elevator to
+modifiable external wing sections and the modifiable

-be actuated in phase with the movement of the flapping wings.
+deflection of the elevator to be actuated in phase with the

 Ornithopter